Femboy-Airlines/VecEdit/README.md

 Go to the Releases tab, download the zip file named "VecEdit_<your os name\>" run the executable file inside.

+Use the "Import" button to import a save file.

 # Support
-Made for Linux,
+- Made on & for Linux
-Compiled for Windows
+- Should work for Windows
-No mac support, I'm sorry I just can't support it.
+- No mac support, I'm sorry I just can't support it.
 You can use the .py file, I guess.

 # Common issues
 Where do I report bugs?